jedarden/gpt-image/project_requirements.md

 - API Keys should be securely kept server-side, and never exposed to the browser.
 - Between the chat interface and the gpt-image-1 model should be the gpt-4.1-nano model.
 The purpose of this intermediate model is to configure the inputs to the gpt-image-1 model.
 Examples include orientation (portrait / landscape), quality, etc.
 - The image modal should allow users to add a mask to an image and that mask gets submitted to the gpt-image-1 model as a part of its context.
+---

+## CI Security, Multi-Arch Build, and Deployment Requirements

+- **CI Security:** The project uses GitHub Actions with OIDC authentication for secure registry access and Trivy for automated vulnerability scanning of Docker images.
+The Trivy database cache key includes the Trivy version and OS for reliable, up-to-date scanning.
+- **Multi-Arch Build:** Docker images are built and published for both `linux/amd64` and `linux/arm64` using Docker Buildx and QEMU, ensuring compatibility with a wide range of deployment targets.
+- **Deployment:** Production deployment is via a single combined Docker image, running in `NODE_ENV=production` mode, exposing only one port.
+Static file path validation is enforced in the backend to prevent directory traversal attacks.
+Environment variables must be securely managed in all environments.

+---